 This handout provides information about the new milk requirements for children 1 year and older and adult participants in the Adult Care Component.
-A separate handout on the new infant meal pattern requirements will be distributed.
+There is a separate handout on the new infant meal pattern requirements.
 The term Program refers to all facility types: group child care centers, family day care homes, afterschool programs, emergency shelters and adult care centers.
+Find this handout and more information on the New CACFP Meal Pattern webpage: https://dpi.wi.gov/community-nutrition/cacfp/new-cacfp-meal-pattern.